Have you ever thought about starting a side hustle? Need to make some extra money, but not sure how to get started?

-For those who aren’t familiar with the term, a wholesaler will find distressed houses and put them under contract.
+A wholesaler will find distressed houses and put them under contract for those who aren’t familiar with the term.
 Then they’ll sell the contract to another real estate investor who wants to rehab the house and flip it or rent it out.

 What made you decide to learn more about wholesaling?

-When my wife and I started thinking about having kids, we knew we wanted her to be able to stay home with them.
+When my wife and I started thinking about having kids, we knew we wanted her to stay home with them.
 But we weren’t sure how to make our household budget work on just one income.

-We decided to use some of our savings to put a down payment on a rental property, and start building passive income through real estate.
-However, once we got started, we caught the real estate bug and decided to jump all in to more active forms of investing.
+We decided to use some of our savings to put a down payment on a rental property and start building a passive income through real estate.
+However, once we got started, we caught the real estate bug and decided to jump into more active forms of investing.

-We wanted to buy additional rental properties, but were out of cash.
-So to generate more cash, we started looking for other deals that we could either flip or wholesale to be able to invest in real estate with no money out of pocket.
+We wanted to buy additional rental properties but were out of cash.
+So to generate more cash, we started looking for other deals that we could either flip or wholesale to invest in real estate with no money out of pocket.

-After learning the ropes, we decided to focus exclusively on wholesaling so we could find good deals, and sell them to other investors who had the capital and time to fix them up.
+After learning the ropes, we decided to focus exclusively on wholesaling to find good deals and sell them to other investors who had the capital and time to fix them up.

-Now that we have kids, we no longer do a lot of wholesaling since it can be time-intensive.
-Not so much that it requires a ton of hours.
-But you do have to be available to answer the phone at any time.
-And you must be willing to go see houses right away, if it seems like a great deal — before someone else puts it under contract.
+Now that we have kids, we no longer do many wholesaling deals since it can be time-intensive.
+It doesn’t require a ton of hours, but you do have to be available to answer the phone at any time.
+And you must be willing to see houses right away if it seems like a great deal — before someone else puts it under contract.

-I would say between my wife and I, we spent about 20 hours a week on wholesaling as we were scaling it up.
-That time was split between sending out marketing, answering phone calls, following up on leads, going out to see houses, and networking with other investors to add to our buyers list.
+Between my wife and I, we spent about 20 hours a week on wholesaling as we were scaling it up.
+That time was split between sending out marketing, answering phone calls, following up on leads, going out to see houses, and networking with other investors to add to our buyer’s list.

 In general, how profitable was wholesaling for you?